-This is a list of radiation sciences courses.
+This is a list of radiation sciences program courses.
 For more information, see Radiation Sciences.

 RSP:1100 Introduction to the Radiation Sciences1 s.h.